How Much Does a Funeral Cost in CT: What Families Pay in 2026

 | Traditional funeral | $10,200 | Full service with viewing, ceremony, and burial |

-For more strategies, see our guides on affordable funeral options and how to pay for a funeral with no money.
+For more strategies, see our guides on affordable funeral options, how to pay for a funeral with no money, and what families should know when planning a funeral without insurance.

 Major Cities in Connecticut